Groveton, Virginia

 Groveton is a census-designated place (CDP) in Fairfax County, Virginia, United States.
-The population was 14,598 at the 2010 census, down from 21,296 in 2000 due to a reduction in area.
+As of the 2020 census, Groveton had a population of 15,725.
 Located south of the city of Alexandria, it encompasses numerous neighborhoods including Groveton, Bucknell Manor, Stoneybrooke, and portions of Hollin Hills.
 Huntley Meadows Park, Fairfax County's largest park, is located in the southwest part of the CDP.

 Geography

 Groveton is in southeastern Fairfax County, bordered to the north by Rose Hill, to the northeast by Belle Haven, to the southeast by Fort Hunt and Hybla Valley, to the south by Woodlawn, to the southwest by Fort Belvoir, and to the west by Hayfield.
 U.S. Route 1 (Richmond Highway) passes through the developed center of Groveton in the eastern part of the CDP, leading northeast 3 mi into Old Town Alexandria and 10 mi into Washington, D.C., as well as southwest 13 mi to Woodbridge.
 The Route 1 commercial area includes the Beacon Hill Shopping Center and surrounding retail stores, all of which run north towards Huntington.

 According to the United States Census Bureau, the Groveton CDP has a total area of 11.4 sqkm, of which 11.2 sqkm is land and 0.2 sqkm, or 1.46%, is water.